RadialDevGroup/ombudsman/ATTENDANCE.md

 currently resourced project are responsible for managing resourcing to ensure that project deliverables are met.
 The following are client-billable requirements when taking PTO:

 - 8 or less hours: 32 client-billable hours required
-- 9 hours to 5 days: Subtract 8 hours for each day taken from the required 32 client-billable hours
+- 9 hours to 32 hours: Difference between 32 client-billable hours from the
+  the total hours taken minus 8
+  - Example: If you have taken 12 hours (1 1/2 days), you are required to bill 28 hours.
+    `32 - (12-8) = 28`

 Policy states that 20% time is only available after you have met your 32 client-billable hours and sprint goals.
-Therefore, when taking PTO, please be aware that your available 20% will be negatively affected by PTO time.
+Therefore, when taking PTO, please be aware that your available 20% may be negatively affected by PTO time.
+- Example: If you have taken 16 hours (2 days) PTO in a work week, then you are required to work 24 hours (3 days) and are not eligible for 20% time that week.

 The 240 hours (6 weeks) of Category Two PTO will reset at the beginning of each year.